 The bigger wet markets will also have hardware and clothing stores along with key makers, tailors and traditional goods store.
 You’re almost guaranteed to find anything you need at these markets.

 Cha Chaan Tengs are super common in Hong Kong, but most only have menus in Chinese.
 If you’re feeling adventurous, give it a go.
-If you want to get the Cha Chaan Teng feel, but prefer menus you can read, then Tsui Wah is probably the best option for you.
+Sometimes they have pictures.
+If you want to get the Cha Chaan Teng feel but prefer menus you can read, then Tsui Wah is probably the best option for you.